 In accordance with the Board's CPD Determination an audit was conducted on 100 percent of surveyors who renewed their registration and supplied evidence of CPD compliance at the time of renewal.
-During this process 1,030 registered surveyors were audited for their compliance with 2020/21 CPD year requirements.
+During this process 1,015 registered surveyors were audited for their compliance with 2021/22 CPD year requirements.
 As a result of the audit:

-- · zero exemptions granted
+- zero exemptions granted

-- three conditional compliances issued
+- 7 conditional compliances issued

-- 30 surveyors deemed not to have complied with the CPD Determination and were removed from the register of surveyors.
+- 13 surveyors deemed not to have complied with the CPD Determination and were removed from the register of surveyors.
+An additional 16 were removed from the register for non-payment of fees.